unverbuggt/TPMS/sensors/README.md

 `00001010`(0x0A) or `10001010`(0x8A): while training with trigger tool.
 `00000110`(0x06): while car standing (once every few hours).
 `01000110`(0x46) or `11000110`(0xC6): while driving.
-Bit7 (0x40) seems to indicate driving, bit3 (0x08) indicates learning while bit2 (0x40) is off and Bit 1 (0x02) is always on.
+Bit6 (0x40) seems to indicate driving, Bit3 (0x08) indicates learning while Bit2 (0x40) is off and Bit1 (0x02) is always on.
-Maybe bit8 (0x80) indicates a near empty battery.
+Maybe Bit8 (0x80) indicates a near empty battery.

 `CC`: Sum of byte 0 to 6 = byte 7